danwerner/restsweeper/README.md

 Some enhancements that could provide a challenge:

-* Switch from Compojure HTML to Enlive templating.
 * Use Gaka or csslj to construct CSS styles.
 Or simply move them out to a static file.
 * The reversible hashing algorithm used to compress the game board into URLs is ugly and breaks for larger board sizes.
 There's probably an easier way to do this.